 Capital College (COMCL)

-ASSOCIATE PROFESSOR CATHERINE RIOS, Program Coordinator, Communications, School of Humanities
+ASSOCIATE PROFESSOR CATHERINE McCORMICK, Program Coordinator, Communications, School of Humanities

 Communications is an interdisciplinary program that combines practical, professional instruction with critical and cultural examinations of mass media.
 Our interdisciplinary and theoretical approach enables our students to understand the contextual relationships between contemporary media and ethics, history, drama, and art, as well as the mechanics of emerging information technologies.
 We feature small classes, a multidisciplinary faculty with real-world professional experience, high-technology laboratories, and an excellent location for media internships.
 This major prepares students for careers in areas such as public relations, journalism, graphic design, photography, new media, advertising, media production, and telecommunications.
 Because of our analytical approach, students can use the major to prepare for postgraduate studies.